An efficient characterization of complex-balanced, detailed-balanced, and weakly reversible systems: Numerical methods

 \section{Numerical methods}

 In this section, we characterize when a flux system or a mass-action system is equivalent to a complex-balanced system.
-We also describe a method to determine when a mass-action system is dynamically equivalent to a complex balanced or weakly reversible system.
+We also describe a method to determine when a mass-action system is dynamically equivalent to a complex-balanced or weakly reversible system.